 As the service learning program has strengthened and evolved, the children continue to be supported in following their natural desire to help when and where they find a need.
-Again, this year, as they did in 2015/16, the children in the upper elementary classrooms stenciled the drains all around the neighborhood letting everyone know that the water and litter that goes into the drains goes straight into the river as part of their work with The Friends of the Mississippi.
-In addition, the children worked bi-monthly at the local food shelf and researched and visited the Family Place, a partner program of the Montessori Partners Serving all Children, and initiated a relationship through their visit and interview with the founder.
-The children are eager to continue and deepen this relationship as they seek ways to provide service to the children and families in temporary housing.
+Again, this year, the children in the upper elementary classrooms stenciled the drains all around the neighborhood letting everyone know that the water and litter that goes into the drains goes straight into the river as part of their work with The Friends of the Mississippi.
+In addition, the children continued their work bi-monthly at the local food shelf and ran a food drive during our annual "Cornerstone Stone Soup" community event.
+On site, the children provide support and service to each other daily.
+Specifically, and most endearing, the older children read to younger children who are struggling during certain times of the day, such as transitions, providing them a calm and enjoyable few moments during a time of day that would otherwise be stressful and counterproductive to development.
+The older children also provide daily support to the Toddler community during their outside time and the relationships that are developing between our youngest and oldest members of the community are priceless.